CodeSmile-0000011110110111/data.io-home/index.md

 <br/>
 <pre>}</pre>

+Granted, that opening bracket should have been on the next line. ;)

 ### Serves any scenario:
 - (turn Code into Data) <=> (turn Data into Code)
 - (Let me handle it) <=> (Wow, it just works)